marzgra/marzgra/README.md

 - 👋 Hi, I’m @marzgra
 - 👀 I’m interested in Java and Kotlin programming.
-- 🌱 I’m currently working as a full time Kotlin developer.
+- 🌱 Working as a software developer since 2018.
 - 📫 How to reach me: www.linkedin.com/in/grazynamarzec
 - 📚Sharing my knowledge on IG account www.instagram.com/zapiski_programistki/ 🇵🇱